Sentence Curve Language Models: Introduction

 \section{Introduction}

 Language models (LMs) have demonstrated remarkable impact in real-world applications \cite{team2023gemini, achiam2023gpt}.
 Recently, diffusion language models (DLMs) \cite{sahoo2024simple, nie2025large} have attracted increasing attention due to their distinctive advantages, such as iterative refinement, bidirectional context awareness, and fine-grained controllability.
 A fundamental component of both LMs and DLMs is the word embedding \cite{mikolov2013distributed}, which provides a distributed representation of individual words.
-A sentence is therefore represented as a sequence of word embeddings.
-Importantly, not only the input sentence but also the target sentence, which the model is enforced to predict, can be viewed as a sequence of word embeddings; we provide a detailed justification of this perspective in Section~\ref{sec:word_embedding_prediction}.
+Accordingly, a sentence is represented as a sequence of word embeddings.
+In particular, not only the input sentence but also the target sentence, which the model is enforced to predict, can be viewed as a sequence of word embeddings; we provide a detailed justification of this perspective in Section~\ref{sec:word_embedding_prediction}.

 Although word embeddings can encode rich lexical information, they remain static with respect to neighboring words within a sentence.
 Using such embeddings as target representations therefore forces the model to predict a sequence of context-independent vectors.
 We argue that this static target representation can cause models to overfit to word-level local structure while neglecting sentence-level global structure.
-This issue can become particularly strengthened when input representations are noisy or imperfect, as in non-autoregressive (non-AR) decoding and DLMs, where it can lead to practical problems such as the multimodality problem \cite{gu2017non, feng2025theoretical}.
+This issue becomes more pronounced when input representations are noisy, as in non-autoregressive (non-AR) decoding and DLMs, where it can lead to practical problems such as the multimodality problem—i.e., weak modeling of dependencies between target tokens \cite{gu2017non, feng2025theoretical}—sometimes referred to as `mode mixing' or `mode averaging'.
 Despite extensive research on input representations, the representation of target sentences has received comparatively little attention.